Information from the Superintendent

 HOW IS THE PUBLIC NOTIFIED?

 The following media outlets are notified: TV Stations (WFSB Channel 3, WTNH Channel 8, WVIT Channel 30, FOX Channel 61) and Radio Station (WTIC 1080AM).
 Parents can sign up for a text message for school closings by logging on to WFSB Channel 3 and selecting to receive mobile text alerts for the Vernon Public Schools.
-In addition, as you know, we send out a Backboard Connect Alert via voice message, e-mail message, and now by text informing parents that school is canceled or delayed.
-Parents and Guardians should ensure that their current emergency contact information has been given to the schools.
+In addition, as you know, we send out a Blackboard Connect Alert via voice message, e-mail message, and by text informing parents that school is canceled or delayed.
+Parents and Guardians should ensure that their current emergency contact information has been given to the schools and then have not opted out of the Blackboard Connect Alert system.
 Please do not call the school unless it is an emergency.

 WHEN IS THE DECISION MADE?